snrnats/doc-centre/docfx_project/react/help/tracking-pages.md

 To configure general page details:

-1. Enter a **Title** for the layout.
+1. Enter a **Tracking Page Name** for the layout.
 This value is used as part of the page's link.

-     The link to the page is displayed underneath the **Title** field, and is not manually editable.
-REACT tracking page links use the following format: `https://react.sorted.com/tracking/[pageTitle]?customer_id=[customer_id]&shipment_id=[shipment_id]&tracking_reference=[tracking_reference]&custom_reference=[custom_reference]`.

      ><span class="note-header">Note:</span>
      >
-     > Choose your page's **Title** carefully, as you can't update it once you've saved the page.
-Note that you can't have two pages with the same **Title**.
+     > Choose your page's **Tracking Page Name** carefully, as you can't update it once you've saved the page.
+Note that you can't have two pages with the same **Tracking Page Name**.
      >
      > For more information on how your customers can access tracking pages once they are published, see the [Publishing Your Page](#publishing-your-page) section.

+2. Enter a **Title** for your page.
+This value is displayed on the page's browser tab, and is also used as the title of the page's tile on the **Create & Manage Tracking Pages** menu.
+3. Select whether you want the **Carrier Link** to be _Active_ or _Inactive_.
+All REACT tracking pages include a carrier tracking reference.
+If you set the **Carrier Link** to _Active_, then clicking on this reference takes customers to the relevant carrier tracking portal.
-2. Select a **Favicon** by clicking the **Upload** button and selecting an image from the dialog box.
+4. Select a **Favicon** by clicking the **Upload** button and selecting an image from the dialog box.
 There is no size limit on this individual image, but your page cannot exceed more than 5MB of images in total.
-3. Enter the **Font Name** of the default font that REACT should use on the page.
-If you do not specify a custom font, REACT uses its default font for your page.
+5. Select the default font that REACT should use on the page.
-4. If you specified a custom font to use, enter a link to the file for that font into the **Font URL** field.

-   In general, you should link to the "regular" version of the font and use the **Font Weight** selector to control font weights.
-However, if you want to use a light version of a particular font, you should link to that font's "light" font file, as certain fonts may display incorrectly if you attempt to select a light font weight.
-   > <span class="note-header">More Information:</span>
-   >
-   > Currently, REACT only supports external fonts from Google Fonts.
-For more information on linking to font files, see the [Configuring Fonts](#configuring-fonts) section.
-5. Specify a default **Font Size**.
+6. Specify a default **Font Size**.
-6. Select a **Font Colour** by clicking the **Select** button and choosing a colour from the picker.
+7. Select a **Font Colour** by clicking the **Select** button and choosing a colour from the picker.
-7. Select a default **Font Weight**.
+8. Select a default **Font Weight**.

-To reset your font options back to default, click the **Clear Font** button.

 ## Configuring the Nav Bar